Sterlid/cs102-card-game/README.md

 The player will have a starting hand sum of $5000.
 So bet wisely and become the next billionare!
 Or go broke, and try again!
 After all, if you start betting from $1, you are only 30 wins away from being a billionaire!

+Note: The player balance will only update after a new round has begun

 References: